badri119/Project-Unemplyment/client/README.md

 1. Clone the repository
 2. CD to the client folder and run "npm install on the terminal"
 3. Run npm start for for the client to boot up

+## To do:

+1. Build an interactive game
+2. Build a MCQ based game
+3. Build a fill in the blank game